GoogleCloudPlatform/community/tutorials/appengine-ruby-rails-activejob-sidekiq.md

         gcloud app deploy app.yaml worker.yaml

-## Verify your background queuing works
+## Verify that background queuing works

 1. In the Cloud Console, go to the
-    **[App Engine Services](https://console.cloud.google.com/appengine/services)** page.
+    **[App Engine services](https://console.cloud.google.com/appengine/services)** page.
 Locate the service that is running your background workers (if option A, it should be the *default* service, if option B, it should be the *worker* service).
-Click Tools -> Logs for that service.
+Click **Tools** > **Logs** for that service.

-1. In a separate window, navigate to your deployed Rails application at:
+1. In a separate window, navigate to your deployed Rails application:

         https://[YOUR_PROJECT_ID].appspot.com/hello/Jeff

-    Be sure to replace `[YOUR_PROJECT_ID]` with your Google Cloud project ID.
+    Replace `[YOUR_PROJECT_ID]` with your Google Cloud project ID.

 1. Navigate back to the Logs dashboard.
 In the **Filter by label or text search** field, add `"Hello, Jeff"` and you should see a logging statement like the following if using foreman:

         13:13:52.000 worker.1 | Hello, Jeff

-    or if using a second service:
+    Or, if using a second service:

         13:13:52.000 Hello, Jeff

 Congratulations!
-You have successfully set up background job processing on Google App Engine with Sidekiq.
+You have successfully set up background job processing on App Engine with Sidekiq.

 ## Cleaning up